jokonoo/BooksApiProject/README.md

 #### GET /books

-This method is showing you all the records that exists in database You can params like author=value to filter scores showing only authors with names that match the value.
+This method is showing you all the records that exists in database.
+You can params like author=value to filter scores showing only authors with names that match the value.

 You can also use it like chain ?author=name1&author=name2, and it basically shows records for both values.

-Also You can sort by published_date using query param sort=-published_date
+Also, You can sort by published_date values using query param sort=-published_date, or if You are interested in some specific year, You can type in (as query param) published_date=year, where year is obviously certain value that interests You.

-#### GET/books/<BookUniqueID>
+#### GET/books/BookUniqueID

-This method is showing only one record if it matches unique id that exists in database
+This method is showing only one record if it matches unique id that exists in database.
+Just enter the id in place of BookUniqueID.

 #### POST db